-Kevin Owens claws his way back up for a one last world title shot at the Royal Rumble, and Roman even agrees to a stipulation that Jey Uso will be barred from ringside… but if Owens lose, not only will he never get another shot as long as Roman is champion, but he can’t even be in the same match as Roman, or get within fifty feet of him.
+Kevin Owens claws his way back up for a one last world title shot at the Royal Rumble, and Roman even agrees to a stipulation that Jey Uso will be barred from ringside… but if Owens loses, not only will he never get another shot as long as Roman is champion, but he can’t even be in the same match as Roman, or get within fifty feet of him.
 Daniel Bryan is also being pushed as a challenger and feuding with Roman, after choosing Owens as his challenger, Roman and Heyman try to make Bryan jealous of the “less worthy” Owens and get him to interfere in the title match, but Bryan doesn’t take the bait.

 The Rumble comes, and with Jey Uso barred from ringside… Owens is screwed out of the title by the returning Jimmy Uso.
 Owens continues feuding with the Usos but always getting screwed by the numbers game.
-Other lower-level babyfaces step up to help him but the Usos taker them out quickly.
+Other lower-level babyfaces step up to help him but the Usos take them out quickly.
 Eventually a savior appears: Seth Rollins.
 Rollins is now a babyface, saying that the demise of The Fiend means that Seth is free of his corrupting influence.
 Seth says that he is currently embarking on an “apology tour” to make good on all of the people he hurt.
 The Mysterios and Murphy reject him, so he decides to put them aside for now and go back to the first person he hurt: Kevin Owens.
-Owens is incredulous, but needs allies, so he accepts Rollins offer of help.
+Owens is incredulous, but he needs allies, so he accepts Rollins offer of help.
 Those two are booked at WrestleMania in a match against the Usos which will go on right before Bryan vs. Roman, with the idea being that they will incapacitate the Usos so they can’t interfere in the Universal Title match.

 For the month of February, Roman dismisses Bryan as not being a threat to him.
 Instead, he wants to out-do Drew and says he can beat Goldberg even faster than Drew did.
 Goldberg obviously accepts the challenge, and Roman does as he says, making him look like an even more unbeatable monster going into WrestleMania against Bryan.